Dor (film): Reception and awards

 As per the reviews, the film could not capture much appeal at the theatres.
 In Kolkata, theatre officials withdrew Dor from screening one week after its theatrical release.
 The reason cited for this withdrawal was due to many simultaneous releases such as the films Woh Lamhe and Snakes on a Plane.
 However, commercial success notwithstanding for these films, Dor was brought back to the screens.
 Following this, Dor was screened at the annual Indo-American Arts Council Film Festival and the Atlanta Indo-American Film Festival.

 Along with nominations for cinematography, dialogues, lyrics and supporting actor (for Shreyas Talpade), the film won the critics award for Ayesha Takia and Gul Panag at the 2007 Zee Cine Awards.
 At the annual Star Screen Awards, Talpade and Takia won the best actor in a comic role and critics' choice for best actress awards respectively along with other nominations.
 At Stardust Awards ceremony, Takia and Panag won awards for their performances.
 Takia further won the Best Actress Award at the Bengal Film Journalists' Association Awards.
 Karthik Saragur and Komal Sahani were nominated for Best Costume Design at 52nd Filmfare Awards.

 Home media

 DVD

 The DVD version of the film was released on 20 October 2006.

 The DVD release, which was distributed by Eros Entertainment, is available in 16:9 Anamorphic widescreen, Dolby Digital 5.1 Surround, progressive 24 FPS, widescreen and NTSC format.
 With a runtime of 147 minutes, the DVD has a provision for English subtitles.
-However, some versions of the film jacket list the runtime as 63 minutes.